This article is part of a larger series on POS Systems.

 Integrates with POS

 Shopify offers better mobile apps than Lightspeed.
 First, they are better quality, as the higher user ratings show.
-Second, they are available for Android as well as iOS.
+Second, they are available for both Android and iOS.

-Shopify’s mobile POS app makes it easy to take your store anywhere, with a fully functioning checkout that lets you collect customer information and scan barcodes using your phone’s camera.
+Shopify’s mobile POS app makes it easy to take your store anywhere, with a customizable checkout that lets you offer all payment types, collect customer information, scan barcodes using your phone’s camera, and accept payments with iPhone tap to pay.
 You can even create a shopping cart for a customer, and if they decide not to purchase, save it and email them about it later.
 Lightspeed does not have this tool.
-You can also manage inventory.

 The ecommerce app lets you run your online store from your smartphone or tablet.
 You can process orders, manage products, run campaigns, and access reports.
 Additionally, you can use the app to contact customers.